Please note that is blog post is a slightly adapted cross-post from Inframanage.com.

 While the proliferation of electric vehicles (EVs) like Tesla Model 3 presents significant advantages, a possible issue will also emerge as seen from an infrastructure management point of view.

-As probably most of you know, New Zealand allocates 1 percent of GDP for transport infrastructure every year.
+As probably most of you know, New Zealand allocates one percent of GDP for transport infrastructure every year.
 Half of the New Zealand National Land Transport Fund is derived from petrol tax funds.

 According to the International Review, countries with federal structures like the USA and Germany will find it harder to change their funding mechanisms.

-As more alternative fueled vehicles, including EVs are added in OECD transportation fleets, infrastructure asset managers should not neglect pointing out the implications in the infrastructure management analysis.
+As more alternative fueled vehicles, including EVs are added in OECD transportation fleets, infrastructure asset management practitioners should not neglect pointing out the implications in the infrastructure management analysis.

 On the one hand, changes in generating tax revenue and funding take time and a lot of public consultation and political deliberation, especially in federal countries.